 All international students must purchase a university-specific health insurance policy, dependant on the host university they attend, in order to complete registration.
 Currently policies cost approximately $600 NZD.
 All students are expected to purchase the policy unless the host university agrees to waive it, based on the student having an acceptable alternative policy.
 Leeds can advise on the waiver application process.

 All international students must purchase a university-specific health insurance policy dependant on the host university they attend.
 Costs vary between universities and the insurance policy is charged on arrival as part of a general student services fee at all Singaporean universities, which all exchange students must pay.
-The Student services fees are below (figures quoted are in Singapore dollars and based on a full academic year).
+The student services fees outlined below are based on the 2017/18 academic year (figures quoted are in Singapore dollars and based on a full academic year).

 - Singapore Management University S$250